CartoDB/academy/courses/01-beginners-course.md

 tag: book
 time: 3 hours
 description: A short paragraph with the key things that you will learn in this lesson.
+prerequisite:
+  - "Name of the required course 1"
+  - "Name of the required course 1"
+  - "Name of the required course 1"
 published: true
 ---